ITRS-Group/cordial/tools/dv2email/README.md

 ### Exporting to Local Files

-The other mode of operation is to write the Dataview(s) to
+The other mode of operation is to write the Dataview(s) to local files.
+To do this use the `dv2email export` sub-command.

 ## Configuration Reference